Wireless Set Number 10: Technical description

-The complexity of the system was mostly related to the PCM encoding.
+The complexity of the system was mostly related to the PWM encoding.
 The system was based on a master clock signal in the form of a sine wave at 9 kHz.
-The sine wave was processed in a series of tubes to produce a sawtooth wave, which was then gated by the audio signal.
+The sine wave was processed in a series of vacuum tubes to produce a sawtooth wave, which was then gated by the audio signal.
 When the voltage of the sawtooth was above the voltage of the audio signal, an output pulse was produced – the higher the voltage of the audio signal, the smaller the width of the sawtooth above that level, and the shorter the pulse.
-The final output was a train of pulses at the reference frequency, the width of each pulse being inversely proportional to the audio signal voltage.
+The final output was a train of pulses at the 9 kHz reference frequency, the width of each pulse being inversely proportional to the audio signal voltage.

-The system as a whole had eight of these samplers, referred to at the time as separators.
-Each output a pulse of up to 3.5 µs.
-A fixed delay was added in each sampler, such that channel 2's pulse was output about 5 µs after the one from channel 1.
-This resulted in a "chain" of pulses over one complete cycle of the master clock.
-A separate "sync pulse" of 20 µs was added in front of channel 1 to allow clock recovery.
-The pulse chain from the encoders is amplified and sent to the transmission magnetron which produces pulses at the selected frequency.
+The system as a whole had eight of these samplers, referred to as separators.
+Each one output a pulse of up to 3.5 μs.
+A fixed delay was added in each sampler, such that channel 2's pulse was output about 5 μs after the one from channel 1.
+This resulted in a chain of pulses over one complete cycle of the master clock.
+A separate sync pulse of 20 μs was added in front of channel 1 to allow clock recovery.
+The pulse chain from the separators is amplified and sent to the transmission magnetron which produces pulses of microwave signal.

-Reception is much simpler; the clock is extracted from the sync signal and each channel is separated out by sampling at fixed times relative to the sync.
-The pulses are fed into low-pass filters that directly produce the original audible signal.
+Reception is much easier.
+The microwave signal is received and converted back to the original low-frequency signal using by a superheterodyne tuner.
+The clock is extracted from the sync signal and each channel is separated out by sampling at fixed times relative to the sync.
+The separated pulses are fed into low-pass filters that directly produce the original audible signal.

 The rest of the system is relatively simple.
 The magnetron output is sent to a dipole antenna in front of a 2 m diameter parabolic reflector.
 A second reflector antenna was positioned beside the first for reception.
 The original Mark I units sent signals upstream on 4550 or 4760 MHz, while the receiver was sensitive to the entire range between 4410 and 4888 MHz.
-The Mark II units shifted this to 4480 and 4840.
+The Mark II units shifted this to 4480 and 4840 MHz.
 The output of the transmitters was typically between 100 and 400 mW.

 Range was normally on the order of 20 miles, but sometimes "well over" 50 miles.
-Normally, only seven of the eight telephone channels would be used, leaving one free for the operators at the station to use, or as a backup.
+Normally, only seven of the eight telephone channels would be used, leaving one free for the operators at the station to use, or as a backup if one of the others failed.

 The system was mounted in a relatively small four-wheel trailer with the antennas on a turntable on top.
 It could be powered by any mains supply from 100 to 250 volts.
 The Mark I units could also self-power using two Onan 3 kVA generators mounted on one end of the trailer, while the Mark II used a single PE 95 10 kVA generator with another Onan generator for backup.